ubc-library-rc/intro-git/content/02_getting_started.md

 Let's create a new file using the `touch` command, which is a quick way to create an empty file.

+Input
+{: .label .label-green}
 ~~~
 $ touch index.md
 ~~~

-The `.md` extension above signifies that we have chosen to use the Markdown format, a lightweight markup language with plain text formatting syntax.
-We will explore Markdown a bit later.
+The `.md` extension is for text files written using Markdown, a lightweight markup language with plain text formatting syntax.
+For more on Markdown see (link to Markdown resource, add .md cheatsheet to resources list)

 Let's check the status of our project again.

+Input
+{: .label .label-green}
 ~~~
 $ git status
 ~~~

+Output
+{: .label .label-yellow}
 ~~~
 On branch master
 No commits yet